IBM/cloud-native-starter-security-workshop/workshop/pre-work/CLOUD_SHELL.md

 # IBM Cloud Shell

-For this workshop we'll be using the IBM Cloud Shell.
-The IBM Cloud Shell is a cloud-based shell workspace that you can access through your browser.
-It's preconfigured with the full IBM Cloud CLI and other 3rd party CLIs like OpenShift's `oc`, Helm's `helm` and Kubernetes' `kubectl`.
-Here you find the list of installed [plug-ins](https://cloud.ibm.com/docs/cloud-shell?topic=cloud-shell-plugins-tools).
+For this workshop we'll be using the IBM Cloud Shell as work environment.
+The IBM Cloud Shell is a cloud-based shell that you can access through your browser.
+It is preconfigured with the full IBM Cloud CLI and other 3rd party CLIs like OpenShift's `oc`, Helm's `helm`, Kubernetes' `kubectl`, etc. You can find the list of installed plug-ins [here](https://cloud.ibm.com/docs/cloud-shell?topic=cloud-shell-plugins-tools).

 ### Step 1: Setup the IBM Cloud Shell terminal session

-When using Kubernetes on IBM Cloud no client side setup is required for this workshop.
-Instead we will use the IBM Cloud Shell which comes with all necessary CLIs (command line tools).
+When using the IBM Cloud Shell, no client side setup is required for this workshop, it comes with all necessary CLIs (command line tools).

 In your browser, login to the [IBM Cloud](https://cloud.ibm.com) Dashboard.
 Make sure you select your own account in the account list at the top, then click on the IBM Cloud Shell icon.